defiant00/IOay/io6.md

 * Equally usable as text or graphical node setup.
   * Comment or special syntax to store visual node metadata as text, so existing text tools are fully supported.
 * Basic syntax is `label` `:` `data`
+* Split (only?) on whitespace, so identifiers can be `first-name` or `best!`.
+Will have to thoroughly investigate how this interacts with other symbols.

 ```
 # function to repeat each line in a file twice